fractalsproject/billion-scale-on-gemini-apu/README.md

 ### Developing_Your_Algorithm

 First, please create a short name for your team without spaces or special characters.
-Henceforth in these instructions, this will be references as [your_team_name].
+Henceforth in these instructions, this will be referenced as [your_team_name].

 Create a custom branch off main in this repository:
 ```